PythonAberdeen/user_group/README.md

 Work out how many hops it will take on average for `n = 1,000,000` (Hint: compare each entry in the table above to the previous row to work out a formula)

+Use a plotting library to generate a plot with `n` on the x-axis and Average number of hops on the y-axis.

 </details>